 What to do with the Stabilization Fund?

-President Vladimir Putin used the bulk of his state-of-the-nation address to spell out measures aimed at improving the living standards of ordinary Russians.
-The measures will cost money — lots of money — but Russia can afford to spend as it is sitting on an ever-growing pile of cash thanks to high oil prices.
+By Robert Skidelsky and Pavel Erochkine President Vladimir Putin used the bulk of his state-of-the-nation address to spell out measures aimed at improving the living standards of ordinary Russians.
+The measures will cost money — lots of money — but Russia can afford to spend as it is sitting on an ever-growing pile of cash … Continue reading What to do with the Stabilization Fund?

 The Unresolved Debate on Capital Flight

-Is capital flight a problem for Russia?
-Most people would say “yes” and would regard the recent reversal of capital flight as a positive sign for the Russian economy.
-But there is another school of thought that believes that capital movements should be a matter of complete indifference and certainly not the object of government concern.
+By Robert Skidelsky and Pavel Erochkine Is capital flight a problem for Russia?
+Most people would say "yes" and would regard the recent reversal of capital flight as a positive sign for the Russian economy.
+But there is another school of thought that believes that capital movements should be a matter of complete indifference and … Continue reading The Unresolved Debate on Capital Flight

 What Are the Real Reasons for a War in Iraq?